gonzus/gdsql/README.markdown

-GDSQL - The "Good SQL" library
+GDSQL -- The "Good SQL" library
 ==============================

 What is does / will do
 ----------------------

 1. Define a uniform C API to access a relational database using prepared statements.
-2. Support multiple databases.
+2. Support multiple databases, at the same time from a single program.
 3. Simplify your life.

 What is does not do / will never do
 -----------------------------------